 – Paul J Meyer

-These are techniques to build consensus amongst team on contentious issues and dealing with conflicts arising on the team.
+These are techniques to build consensus among team on contentious issues and dealing with conflicts arising on the team.

 Techniques to manage project meetings